If you don’t know it yet, or if you are new to my blog, you must know that I adore Asian cuisine.

 My daughter loved these meatballs and they promptly went into her lunchbox the next day (wohoo..another interesting possibility!)
 Don’t be put off by the ingredient list: these come together in a snap.

-TIP: The meatballs by themselves would make a good appetizer served with any variety of Asian dipping sauces!
-Our favorite is mayonnaise mixed with some Sriacha!
+- Pork meatballs make a good appetizer served with any variety of Asian dipping sauces!
+Consider the nuoc cham dressing or mayonnaise mixed with some Sriracha!

 PLAN FOR MARINATE TIME!!